Last week, CISA quietly released its Cloud Security Technical Reference Architecture. Not too many people noticed, and the thing is 70 pages long.

 The meat of the document starts by covering the definition of SaaS, PaaS and IaaS models for delivering cloud services.

 It’s interesting that the document doesn’t rule out using SaaS services.
-My knee-jerk reaction is to expect the government to want to self host everything.
+My knee-jerk reaction is to expect the government to want to self-host everything when it comes to cloud infrastructure security.
 But the document is not actually pushing agencies in that direction.
 Instead it says:

 Agencies must clearly identify and understand the delineation of responsibilities between themselves and their [Cloud Service Provider] CSP.